 Level 2 qualifications which must be achieved PRIOR to application:

-GCSE at Grade C or above in English Language and Mathematics.
-(Equivalent qualifications such as Key Skills Level 2, Adult Numeracy Level 2, Adult Literacy Level 2, Functional Skills English and Maths Level 2 or CSE Grade 1 will be accepted).
+Equivalent qualifications such as Key Skills Level 2, Adult Numeracy Level 2, Adult Literacy Level 2, Functional Skills English and Maths Level 2 or CSE Grade 1 will be accepted.

-Irish Leaving Certificate - Mathematics and English Ordinary Level passes at Grade B3 or above.
+Minimum of five passes - including Mathematics and English - at Grade B3 or above.

-Scottish qualifications – Mathematics and English passes at Intermediate Standard 2 or above.
+A minimum of five passes including Mathematics and English at Intermediate Standard 2 or above.